loidtayag/Java-SWE/README.md

 Frontend: React with Typescript

-Backend: Hibernate with MySQL and Spring
+Main Backend: Spring with Java